My education / experience

 Most day spas only provide soft massage suitable for relaxation and comfort.
 Deep tissue massage is exactly what you need after strenuous exercise to help the body recover fully.
 Deep strokes help break up adhesions, loosen tight and restricted muscles and help clear the toxic by products left after exercise.

 Western medical acupuncture is a therapeutic modality involving the insertion of fine needles; it is an adaptation of Chinese acupuncture using current knowledge of anatomy, physiology and pathology, and the principles of evidence based medicine.
-It is mainly used to treat musculoskeletal pain, including myofascial trigger point pain.
+It is mainly used to treat musculoskeletal pain, including myofascial trigger points.
 Acupuncture stimulates the nerves in skin and muscle, and can produce a variety of positive effects including increasing the body’s release of natural painkillers – endorphin and serotonin.